 - The reagents contain sodium azide (0.95 g/L) as preservative.
 Do not swallow!
 Avoid contact with skin and mucous membranes. - Reagent 2 contains material of biological origin.
-Handle the product as potentially infectious according to universal precautions and good clinical laboratory practice. - In very rare cases, samples of patients with gammopathy might give falsified results [3]. - In case of product malfunction or altered appearance that could affect the performance, contact the manufacturer. - Any serious incident related to the product must be reported to the manufacturer and the competent authority of the Member State where the user and/or patient is located. - Please refer to the safety data sheets (SDS) and take the necessary precautions for the use of laboratory reagents.
-For diagnostic purposes, the results should always be assessed with the patient's medical history, clinical examinations and other findings. - 7.
+Handle the product as potentially infectious according to universal precautions and good clinical laboratory practice. - 3.
+To avoid carryover interference, please take care of efficient washing especially after use of interfering reagents.
+Please refer to the DiaSys respons®920 Carryover Pair Table.
+Carryover pairs and automated washing steps with the recommended cleaning solution can be specified in the system software.
+Please refer to the user manual. - In very rare cases, samples of patients with gammopathy might give falsified results [3]. - In case of product malfunction or altered appearance that could affect the performance, contact the manufacturer. - Any serious incident related to the product must be reported to the manufacturer and the competent authority of the Member State where the user and/or patient is located. - Please refer to the safety data sheets (SDS) and take the necessary precautions for the use of laboratory reagents.
+For diagnostic purposes, the results should always be assessed with the patient's medical history, clinical examinations and other findings. - 8.
 For professional use only.